 Samples are a necessary part of the fashion industry and while, many companies simply dispose of their samples, we attempt to move them through the secondhand marketplace via sample sales and donations to charities that help clothe those in need.

 In mid-2019, we announced our partnership with BEF to balance the water footprint we cannot avoid in our manufacturing process.

 BEF’s Water Restoration Program provides support for a diverse portfolio of national projects that restore water in communities throughout the United States.
 Restored water is tracked through the creation of Water Restoration Certificates® that directly contribute to restoring the economic, recreational, and ecological vitality of national freshwater resources.

-We are proud to announce that to date, our donations to this program restored over 4 million gallons of water.
+Currently, our donations support the Colorado River Indian Tribes System Conservation Project and we are proud to announce that to date, our donations to this program restored over 9 million gallons of water.